 Los Angeles Angels at Minnesota Twins

-The Los Angeles Angels and Minnesota Twins meet Tuesday in MLB action at Target Field.
+The Los Angeles Angels and the Minnesota Twins meet in the opener of a three game set in MLB action from Target Field on Monday night.